Help - Maintaining your approvals - Radiation Assurance

 Submission

-You should submit your change/amendment to Radiation Assurance once all proposed changes to research exposures are agreed with the sponsor but before you submit for any other regulatory approvals.
-You will then need to wait for the review to take place.
-Once you receive the amended CRE and MPE reviews in the Research Exposure Form you will be able to update Part B Section 3, obtain the necessary authorisations and proceed to submit this part of the IRAS Form alongside your amendment to the REC and the ARSAC (where required).
+You'll then need to wait for the Radiation Assurance review to take place.
+Once you receive the amended CRE and MPE reviews in the Research Exposure Form you'll be able to update Part B Section 3, obtain the necessary authorisations and proceed to submit this part of the IRAS Form alongside your amendment to the REC and the ARSAC (where required).

-As Radiation Assurance occurs prior to regulatory approval submission, the documents should be sent by email to radiation.assurance@hra.nhs.uk with the email subject “IRAS ID xxxxxx - New change/amendment submission for Radiation Assurance”.
-The change or amendment should be managed in the same way as the initial submission i.e. HRA-managed or self-managed but if this does need to change this should be explained in the body of the email.
-If an amendment is being submitted to add ionising radiation exposures for the first time please ensure that this is clear in the body of the email.
+The change or amendment should be managed in the same way as the initial submission (meaning either HRA-managed or self-managed) but if this does need to change this should be explained in the body of the email.
+If an amendment is being submitted to add ionising radiation exposures for the first time you should ensure that this is clear in the body of the email.

 Back to the top